shajra/zzz-testing-style/README.txt

 Navigating Source Code
 ----------------------

-This project has .i?? files for IntelliJ's IDEA IDE [5], which this project was developed with.
+This project is tailored for IntelliJ's IDEA IDE [5], which this project was developed with.
 Setting up IDEs, though, is a real chore.
 For learning, just navigate the project with your favorite text editor.